 1. Breathe Deeply

 When you're busy, stressed out, and not taking enough time for yourself, your muscles may become tense and tight.
-Deep breathing can help you relax, and this may help relieve digestive issues such as constipation.2 Concentrate on how you're breathing and allow yourself to breathe from the diaphragm—not from the chest.
+Deep breathing can help you relax, and this may help relieve digestive issues such as occasional constipation.2 Concentrate on how you're breathing and allow yourself to breathe from the diaphragm—not from the chest.
 You may feel calmer and more balanced.
 Try inhaling through your nose, and then exhaling through your mouth.
 The best part about this exercise is that you can do it pretty much anytime, anywhere.

 2. Take a Walk